This is an introductory graduate AI course.

 the material contained in the required textbook.
 I have listed

-them in decreasing order of interest according to my preferences.
+them in decreasing order of interest according to my own preferences.

 T. Dean, J. Allen, Y. Aloimonos.